 Checking insurance quotes…

 Internet access varies enormously across Europe.
-In most places you’ll be able to find wireless (wi-fi, also called WLAN in some countries), although whether it’s free varies greatly.
+In most places you’ll be able to find wi-fi (also called WLAN in some countries), although whether it’s free varies greatly.
+Internet cafes are increasingly rare but not impossible to find.

 Access is generally straightforward, although a few tips are in order.
 If you can’t find the @ symbol on a keyboard, try AltGr + 2, or AltGr + Q. Watch out for German and some Balkans keyboards, which reverse the Z and the Y positions.
 Using a French keyboard is an art unto itself.